 As a Resident of Ohio, What is the process to Get a Medical Marijuana Card?

-As per the currently provisional program, the steps to applying for a medical marijuana card in Ohio are as follows:
+As per the current program, all medical cannabis licenses and I.D. cards in Ohio are issued by the state’s Board of Pharmacy (OBP).
+The basic steps to applying for a medical marijuana card in Ohio are as follows:

 Step 1 – Find a physician